write-you-a-scheme-v2/scheme/docs/10_conclusion.md

 * Compile to DSL to a stack language, C, or LLVM
 * Submit a PR and improve this project!

 In many ways, I think of this project as the spiritual predecessor to Stephen Diehl's [**Write You A Haskell**](http://dev.stephendiehl.com/fun/).
-I think you're ready.
+I think you're ready, but that's really up to you!

 ---